readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 1.4 Symbolic Constants

 A final observation before we leave temperature conversion forever.
-It's bad practice to bury ``magic  numbers''  like  300  and  20  in  a  program;  they  convey  little  information  to  someone who might have to read the program later, and they are hard to change in a systematic way.
+It's bad practice to bury "magic  numbers"  like  300  and  20  in  a  program;  they  convey  little  information  to  someone who might have to read the program later, and they are hard to change in a systematic way.
 One  way  to  deal  with  magic  numbers  is  to  give  them  meaningful  names.
 A  #define  line defines a symbolic name or symbolic constant to be a particular string of characters: